aketza-ayo/java8-ocp-study-notes/#1 - Advanced Class Design.md

 - The signature of the method is the following ```public int hashCode()```
 - Deck of cards example is very useful to understand the concept of hash codes.
 ### Deck of cards example
 Imagine I gave you a deck of cards and told you that I am going to ask you for a specific set of cards and I want to get the right card as quick as possible.
-You have as long as you want to prepare, you might make 13 piles of cards: All of the aces oin one pile, twos in another pile and so forth.
+You have as long as you want to prepare, you might make 13 piles of cards: All of the aces in one pile, twos in another pile and so forth.
 That way when I ask for a particular card, 5 of hearts, you go to the fives pile and pull out the right card out of the four rather than going through the 52 cards.

 # Working With Enums